Emadmasroor/E21-F25/HW/HW3.md

 In this part, you will put together the code from the last two parts and use it to assemble a list of lists that denotes the neighbors of each cell in the `6x6` grid shown above.
 Remember that once this list is determined, it doesn't change as the game progresses.

-Write a function called `determine_nbrs()` with no input arguments that returns a 36-element list.
+Write a function called `all_nbrs()` with no input arguments that returns a 36-element list.
 Each element of this list should itself be a list that contains the addresses of the neighbors of the cell at that location.
 If a cell is on one of the edges, there should be an empty list for its 'list of neighbors'.
 We will pretend that cells on the edge have no neighbors (since we will never update them).

 Thus, the structure of your returned list will be: